 With time, a shift has been observed towards consumers becoming extremely particular about adopting a healthy and hygienic lifestyle in every aspect of their life.
 There’s more noise today than ever about ‘fitness’, ‘health’, ‘diet’ and ‘hygiene’.
-As a lifestyle choice, many people choose to work out in the gym as part of their daily routine with considerable amount of dedication.
+As a lifestyle choice, many people choose to work out in the gym as part of their daily routine with a considerable amount of dedication.
 But what about the house?
 Where does healthy and hygienic living begin for you in the house?
 The answer, of course, is the kitchen.

 The kitchen is the most important place of a home where all our food is kept and cooked hence making it more prone to bacteria and germs.
 We are habituated to things like hand washing our utensils or using a scrub pad that we believe can clean dishes, even up to along with killing germs.
 But little do we realize that washing utensils without sanitizing the scrub pad regularly can be unhygienic.
 Most people have a habit of leaving the scrub wet for days on end.
 This dampness makes it susceptible to bacteria growth and you end up using the same scrub to clean utensils.
-Therefore, by sticking to traditional methods of cleaning, we end up compromising on hygiene that is the most essential part of our family’s wellbeing.
+Therefore, by sticking to traditional methods of cleaning, we end up compromising on hygiene that is the essential part of our family’s well-being.

 Also, Indian households tend to use a lot of oil in their food, which often leaves behind grease and oily residue.
 Most households fill their kitchen sinks with dirty and oily dishes filled with water overnight.
 This results in proliferation of hazardous germs and bacteria.
 A non-disinfected kitchen harbors the same disease-causing bacteria like E. coli and Staphylococcus aureus as a non-disinfected toilet.
 The findings of a recent report shared by Brihanmumbai Municipal Corporation (BMC) in July 2014 states that nearly 11%* of water samples collected in Mumbai were found to be contaminated.